J-Siu/simple-api-express/README.md

 IT WILL NOT send out the result.

-IT IS NOT a expressjs post handler function.
+IT IS NOT a ExpressJs post handler function.
 It needed to be called INSIDE the post handler function.

 Api handler can be use if additional action(eg: customizing response header or error page) is required: